8Stringking/Hyperion-Deathcore-Milestone/README.md

 ## 5.Booking Service

 - As a potential customer/organizer/promoter and fan, I want to be able to book the band for an event

+## 6.Merch

+- As a fan or potential fan, I want to be able to easily access the website in my country that that bands merch is sold

 # What the fans can expect

 The Fans can expect a dark, simple, easy to navigate website packed full of all of our content in one place.
 No more scrolling through albums on facebook, or never ending scrolling on instagram, its all here and simple to navigate from page to page with a Navigation bar that we believe is stylish and is slightly bigger than your average to give the user the ease of accessing everything instantly.